-11 Renewal of Department Bylaws
+12. Renewal of Department Bylaws

-- 1. Once adopted, the Department Bylaws remain in effect for at most five academic years including the year in which they were adopted, at which time they should be reviewed again. - 2.
-The Department Bylaws may be renewed during the fifth academic year and every fifth year thereafter by a majority affirmative vote by secret ballot of the tenure-track Department faculty. - 3.
-The revised Bylaws take effect at the start the semester following the one the revisions were adopted in.
+- 1. Once adopted, the Department Bylaws remain in effect for, at most, five academic years including the year in which they were adopted, at which time they should be reviewed again. - 2.
+The Department Bylaws may be renewed during the fifth academic year and every fifth year thereafter by a majority affirmative vote by secret ballot of the tenure-track Department faculty.

+3. The revised Bylaws take effect at the start of the semester following the ones the revisions were adopted in.

-12 Revision of the Department Bylaws
+13. Revision of the Department Bylaws